skupperproject/skewer/example/README.md

 Connector "backend" is ready
 ~~~

-The commands shown above use the name argument, `backend`, to set
+The commands shown above use the name argument, `backend`, to also
-the default routing key and pod selector.
+set the default routing key and pod selector.
 You can use the
 `--routing-key` and `--selector` options to specify other values.

 ## Step 10: Access the frontend